Disney+ UK info

 For the time being at least, it looks as though The Simpsons is going to show up on both Sky and Disney+.
 It's a sign of the tricky rights issues that Disney has to work through in all the countries that it's operating in, with certain movies and TV shows appearing on multiple platforms simultaneously.

 Over 600 episodes of The Simpsons + Disney + Pixar + Marvel + Star Wars + Nat Geo = 🤯 D’oh not miss out! pic.twitter.com/IqRM1BXU6CMarch 4, 2020

 Disney Plus streaming, content and image quality

-When it comes to devices and quality Disney Plus can be streamed on up to four devices at the same time in lovely 4K HDR with any package – unlike Netflix, which charges a premium for 4K streaming.
-On top of that, Disney Plus comes with support for both Dolby Vision and Dolby Atmos, so if you have the hardware you'll be able to enjoy an incredibly immersive, cinema-grade audio-visual experience.
+When it comes to devices and quality Disney Plus can be streamed on up to four devices at the same time in lovely 4K HDR with any package.
+Disney Plus comes with support for both Dolby Vision and Dolby Atmos too, so if you have the right hardware setup you'll be able to enjoy an incredibly immersive, cinema-grade audio-visual experience.

 Disney Plus app and features

 No matter what device you're using, the Disney Plus apps are a breeze to use.
 Whether you're on Android or an iPhone, an Xbox One or a PS4, a Roku stick or an Amazon Fire TV stick, you can start watching in seconds.

 If you're on a laptop, you can log into Disney+ on the web as well to start watching.
 There are also some keyboard shortcuts you can take advantage of too, to save you reaching for the mouse – they include Space to pause (and play again), M to mute, and the left and right arrow keys to rewind and fast forward.